fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to the details of the narrative, some parents became annoyed and forbade their children to play with Jesus, suspecting he was a magician.
 As a result, the parents kept their children away from Jesus and gathered their children into a single house.
 One day, feeling lonely, Jesus went out looking for his friends, and coming upon this house he asked the parents where their children were.
 The parents lied, responding that the children were not there.
 After Jesus asks who, then, is in the house, the parents call Jesus a pig.
 Jesus then says "Let there be swine in this house", turning all the children into swine.

 Revelation
-Main article: Gospel in Islam
-See also: Ministry of Jesus

 Muslims believe that God revealed to Jesus a new scripture, al-Injīl (the Gospel), while also declaring the truth of the previous revelations: al-Tawrat (the Torah) and al-Zabur (the Psalms).
 The Quran speaks favorably of al-Injīl, which it describes as a scripture that fills the hearts of its followers with meekness and piety.
-Traditional Islamic exegesis claiming the biblical message to have been distorted or corrupted (tahrif), is termed ta'yin al-mubham ("resolution of ambiguity").[72]
+Traditional Islamic exegesis claiming the biblical message to have been distorted or corrupted (tahrif), is termed ta'yin al-mubham ("resolution of ambiguity").
 This polemic effort has its origins in the medieval period with Abd al-Jabbar ibn Ahmad's writings.

 Regarding the Law of Moses, the Quran indicates that Jesus never abolished Jewish laws but rather confirmed them, while making partial abrogations only.
 Islam rejects Paul's theology of justification before God by faith alone as held by some Protestants or faith through grace as held by Catholics, Orthodox and most mainline Protestants.
 Jesus' legal perspective did not involve a New Covenant concerning works,[citation needed] but to simply modify those existing laws.[citation needed] Shabir Ally considers this understanding to corroborate with the canonical gospels that include Matthew 5:17.